Erwin Swiney

-Erwin Bernard Swiney Jr. (born October 8, 1978) is a former cornerback in the National Football League (NFL).
-He was a member of the Green Bay Packers for three seasons, though he did not see any playing time with the team in a regular season game during his final season.
+Erwin Bernard Swiney Jr. (born October 8, 1978) is an American former professional football player who was a cornerback for three seasons with the Green Bay Packers of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.
+He did not see any playing time with the Pakcers in a regular season game during his final season in 2004.
 He also played with the Cologne Centurions of NFL Europe in 2004.